 Is Complexity Your Biggest Cybersecurity Risk?

 Radware's 2025 Financial Threat Analysis found a 27% year-over-year increase in cyberattacks against financial institutions, with an average of nearly 13,000 DDoS attacks per institution.
 The WEF's 2026 Global Cybersecurity Outlook reports that 72% of organizations see rising cyber risks.
-And the attackers aren't just getting busier.
-They're getting smarter.
+The attackers are not just busier.
+They are smarter.
 The number of distinct attack vectors used in a single DDoS campaign rose 40% in 2024, reaching up to 69 vectors per event.

-For mortgage companies, the threat isn't abstract.
+For mortgage companies, the threat is not abstract.
 You hold borrower Social Security numbers, bank statements, tax returns, and financial records.
-You're a high-value target with a growing attack surface.
-And the thing expanding that attack surface fastest isn't a lack of security tools.
-It's too many of them.
+You are a high-value target with a growing attack surface.
+The thing expanding that attack surface fastest is not a shortage of security tools.
+It is the opposite.
+Too many of them, from too many vendors, watching too few of the same things.

 The Complexity Crisis in Mortgage Cybersecurity

 A mortgage company starts with basic security.
 Antivirus on laptops.
 Firewalls at the office.
 Maybe a VPN for remote workers.
 As threats grow, they add layers.
-Endpoint detection.
-Email filtering.
-A separate MFA tool.
-A SIEM dashboard.
-A compliance scanner.
+Endpoint detection from one vendor.
+Email filtering from a second.
+A separate MFA tool from a third.
+A SIEM dashboard from a fourth.
+A compliance scanner from a fifth.
 Each addition addresses a real gap.

-But nobody plans for how these tools interact.
-Or who monitors all of them.
-Or what happens when alerts from six different platforms compete for the same IT team's attention.
+Nobody plans for how these tools interact.
+Nobody owns the question of who monitors all of them.
+Nobody answers what happens when alerts from six different platforms compete for the same three-person IT team's attention.

-The WEF's research confirms this dynamic: 54% of large organizations cite third-party and vendor complexity as their biggest barrier to achieving cyber resilience.
-For smaller mortgage companies with 3-person IT teams, the challenge is even more acute.
+The share of large organizations that cite third-party and vendor complexity as the biggest barrier to achieving cyber resilience.
+For smaller mortgage companies with 3-person IT teams, the challenge is more acute, not less.

 More Tools, More Risk

 When five platforms generate alerts independently, the real threats get buried in noise.
-A critical sign-in anomaly from Defender competes with low-priority compliance notifications from a separate scanner.
+A critical sign-in anomaly from one product competes with low-priority compliance notifications from a separate scanner.
 IT teams learn to ignore the flood, and real attacks slip through.
+The same dynamic shows up in every multi-vendor mortgage shop the moment alert volume exceeds what the staff can triage.

 Tool A monitors endpoints.
 Tool B watches email.
 Tool C tracks identity.
 None of them share context.
 A phishing email that leads to a compromised identity that then accesses an endpoint looks like three separate minor events.
 Only a unified view connects the dots into the coordinated attack it actually is.

-With multiple security products, keeping configurations aligned is a full-time job.
-One tool allows legacy authentication because it wasn't updated after a policy change.
+With multiple security products from different vendors, keeping configurations aligned is a full-time job.
+One tool allows legacy authentication because it was not updated after a policy change.
 Another tool's logging conflicts with a third tool's agent.
-Small misconfigurations accumulate into serious vulnerabilities.
+Small misconfigurations accumulate into serious vulnerabilities, and the firm has no single console where the drift is visible.

 Anatomy of a Complexity-Driven Breach

-A mortgage company we worked with had over 1,000 user accounts and nearly 2,000 managed devices.
+A mortgage company that engaged ABT had over 1,000 user accounts and nearly 2,000 managed devices.
 Their security portfolio looked comprehensive on paper.

 The reality underneath: